Soliux/DiscSpam/README.md

 ```

 6. Run Program
-`Simply run the executable file if you're on windows or run the binary files of you're on Linux`
+`Simply run the executable file if you're on windows or run the binary files if you're on Linux`

 ### Creating A Pull Request